shafiquejamal/kafka-zookeeper-kerberos/README-Zookeeper.md

     JVMFLAGS="-Djava.security.auth.login.config=/ho/zookeeper/jaas/jaas.conf -Dsun.security.krb5.debug=true -Dzookeeper.DigestAuthenticationProvider.superDigest=super:Bl5S86TbxiWTRBCdXR1pfGuau48=" ZOO_LOG_DIR="/home/zookeeper/log" ZOO_LOG4J_PROP=TRACE,ROLLINGFILE,CONSOLE  bin/zkServer.sh start-foreground
     ```

-31. In a separate bash session on the same machine that you are running this ZooKeper server instance with super user enabled (you can use the same session that you used above to generate the super user password), connect to this ZooKeeper server using a non-SASL authenticated client:
+31. In a separate bash session on the same machine that you are running this ZooKeeper server instance with super user enabled (you can use the same session that you used above to generate the super user password), connect to this ZooKeeper server using a non-SASL authenticated client:

     ```
     cd ~/zk/zookeeper-3.4.11
     bin/zkCli.sh -server localhost:2181
     ```

-    Note that this has to be done on the same machine as the ZooKeper server, since traffic between ZooKeper servers and clients is unencrypted (as of ZooKeper 3.4), so you want to avoid sending the super user password over an unsecured network.
+    Note that this has to be done on the same machine as the ZooKeeper server, since traffic between ZooKeeper servers and clients is unencrypted (as of ZooKeeper 3.4), so you want to avoid sending the super user password over an unsecured network.

 32. Authenticate as the super user: